 Keeping total cost of ownership low and the performance of your SAP solution high is a tremendous value to your business – a value delivered by the SAP EarlyWatch Alert.
 Knowing the status of each SAP component in your solution allows you to:

 SAP EarlyWatch Alert aims to ensure smooth operation of individual SAP components by acting proactively, before severe technical problems occur.
-This monitoring tool is based on experience with thousands of installations giving you a tool to save time, reduce costs and keep your SAP solution running smoothly.
+This analytics tool is based on experience with thousands of installations giving you a tool to save time, reduce costs and keep your SAP solution running smoothly.

 SAP EarlyWatch Alert is included in your maintenance agreement with SAP.
 Among the SAP systems for which the EarlyWatch Alert is available are all systems running on an NetWeaver ABAP or NetWeaver Java platform and certain BusinessObjects systems.
 For a complete overview of supported products see SAP Note 1257308 (FAQ: Using EarlyWatch Alert).